Bulk Messaging

 No. You can still send individual (one-to-one) messages even after the bulk limit is reached.
 However, the warning banner remains visible across all lines to discourage manually sending large volumes.

-How do I share my feedback?
+How do I enable Bulk Messaging in my app?